brittmmorris/frosty-ai-docs/README.md

             "content": "tell me a 10-word joke about the weather" }])

+         # Use a custom routing rule (e.g., "cost", "performance") to select the best model
+         # based on your configured preferences in the Frosty AI platform.
+         chat_result = frosty_sdk.chat([{
+             "role": "user",
+             "content": "tell me a 10-word joke about the weather" }], "cost")

         # Make an embeddings generation request
         embeddings_result = frosty_sdk.embeddings([
             "Embed this sentence.",